w3c-ccg/http-signatures-test-suite/README.md

 ### Creating a config file
 An example local configuration for the test suite.
 To use:

-1. Copy this file to one called config.json.
+1. Copy the `config.json.example` file to `config.json` and modify.
-2. Modify the file and replace with appropriate values for your system.
-3. the generator should be a path to your binary.
+2. the generator should be a path to your binary.

 ```
 {